 The 2014 program continues and strengthens the original Hartford/AFAR Medical Student Geriatric Scholars Program, established in 1994, which to date has trained 1894 students from more than 100 medical schools.
 Students participate in an eight- to twelve-week structured research, clinical, and didactic program in geriatrics, appropriate to their level of training and interests.
 Research projects are offered in basic, translational, clinical, or health services research relevant to older people.
 Most scholars will do their training and research during the summer months.
 They will also be invited to present a poster at the Annual Meeting of the American Geriatrics Society in Orlando, Florida, May 15-17, 2014, and participate in a poster presentation and networking event with prominent aging and geriatrics research scholars.

 Applicants will compete for up to 130 scholarships, and students may apply to conduct their MSTAR program in one of two different tracks.
 The National Training Center (NTC) Track is for students who train at a National Training Center supported by the National Institute on Aging.
 The Home Institution (HI) Track is for students who conduct the program at their own institution, if their school is one of the MSTAR Participating Schools.
 (Students who want to stay at their home institution, and whose school is a National Training Center, would use the NTC track, not the HI track.)
 The program may not be conducted at a medical school that does not belong to either category.

 Please note that applicants must have a faculty sponsor/mentor to apply; the sponsor requirements differ between applicants on the NTC Track or the HI Track.
-Detailed information on the sponsor requirements are available in the application section.
+Detailed information on the sponsor requirements are available here.